fjp/ppp/ch4-computation/exercises/exercise18/README.md

 Use `double`s for the user inputs for `a`, `b`, and `c`.
 Since there are two solutions to a quadratic equation, output both `x1` and `x2`.

+The quadratic equation and its derivation can be found at [Wikipedia](https://en.wikipedia.org/wiki/Quadratic_equation).

 .. literalinclude:: ../ch4-computation/exercises/exercise18/main.cpp
    :language: cpp
    :caption: quadraticequation.cpp